AureumChaos/LEAP/docs/source/distributed.rst

 * `leap_ec.distributed.synchronous.eval_population`
     which evaluates an entire population in parallel, and returns the evaluated population
 * `leap_ec.distributed.synchronous.eval_pool`
-    is an pipeline operator that
+    is a pipeline operator that
     will collect offspring and then evaluate them all at once in parallel; the evaluated offspring are returned